Steve Lacy delivers the perfect sunset set at Reading 2023

 One of the most exciting minds going right now, sunset has never sounded so sweet

-Steve Lacy (born Steven Norman Lackritz; July 23, 1934 – June 4, 2004) was an American jazz saxophonist and composer recognized as one of the important players of soprano saxophone.
-Coming to prominence in the 1950s as a progressive dixieland musician, Lacy went on to a long and prolific career.
-He worked extensively in experimental jazz and to a lesser extent in free improvisation, but Lacy's music was typically melodic and tightly-structured.
-Lacy also became a highly distinctive composer, with compositions often built out of little more than a single questioning phrase, repeated several times.
-The music of Thelonious Monk became a permanent part of Lacy's repertoire after a stint in the pianist's band, with Monk's works appearing on virtually every Lacy album and concert program; Lacy often partnered with trombonist Roswell Rudd in exploring Monk's work.
-Beyond Monk, Lacy performed the work of jazz composers such as Charles Mingus, Duke Ellington and Herbie Nichols; unlike many jazz musicians he rarely played standard popular or show tunes.
+Steve Lacy (born Steven Norman Lackritz; July 23, 1934 – June 4, 2004) was an American jazz saxophonist and composer.
+He was recognized as an important player of the soprano saxophone.
+Lacy gained prominence in the 1950s as a progressive dixieland musician.
+He worked extensively in experimental jazz and also in free improvisation, though his music was typically melodic and tightly structured.
+Lacy became known for his distinctive compositions, which often consisted of a single questioning phrase repeated multiple times.
+He incorporated the music of Thelonious Monk into his repertoire after a period in Monk's band, with Monk's compositions appearing on many of his albums and concert programs.
+Lacy frequently collaborated with trombonist Roswell Rudd in exploring Monk's work.
+In addition to Monk, he performed works by jazz composers such as Charles Mingus, Duke Ellington, and Herbie Nichols.
+Unlike many jazz musicians, Lacy rarely played standard popular or show tunes.

 50+ tracks in our catalogue